US judge blocks Postal Service changes that slowed mail

 Judge Stanley Bastian in Yakima, Washington, said he was issuing a nationwide preliminary injunction sought by 14 states that sued the Trump administration and the U.S. Postal Service.

-The states challenged the Postal Service's so-called “leave mail behind” policy, by which trucks have been leaving postal facilities on time whether or not there is more mail to load.
+The states challenged the Postal Service's so-called “leave behind” policy, where trucks have been leaving postal facilities on time regardless of whether there is more mail to load.
 They also sought to force the Postal Service to treat election mail as First Class mail.

+The judge noted after a hearing that Trump had repeatedly attacked voting by mail by making unfounded claims that it is rife with fraud.
+Many more voters are expected to vote by mail this November because of the COVID-19 pandemic, and the states have expressed concern that delays might result in voters not receiving ballots or registration forms in time.

 “The states have demonstrated the defendants are involved in a politically motivated attack on the efficiency of the Postal Service," Bastian said.